POPWorldMedia/POPForums/README.md

 The master branch is now the work-in-progress of v14, which will be for ASP.NET Core 2.0.
 If you're looking for the version that works on .NET 4.5.x with MVC 5, check out v13.0.2.

+Roadmap:
+Yeah, so you might ask why this project gets updated infrequently, and there hasn't been a release for ASP.NET Core.
+The answer is that Core has been too much of a moving target, plus day jobs and stuff.
+The release criteria at this point is at least beta status for external dependencies, and we're getting close now.
+The goal is mostly feature parity (and fewer bugs) with v13.
+After the release of v14, I'll be looking at modernizing the app, but requirements are largely driven by the need to make https://coasterbuzz.com work.
+It's due for a refresh.
+A minor requirement too is that VSTS and the build/release process for Core works reliably and without a ton of magic, which hasn't really been the case yet.

 CI build of v14, running on .NET Core is demo'ing here: https://popforumsdev.azurewebsites.net/Forums